Apoc70/MailboxCategoryListManager/README.md

 Code libraries part of the solution:

 * Exchange Web Services API
 * log4net

 ## Functionality

-The Category List Manager allows you top connect to a source mailbox which is either hosted on an on-premises Exchange Server or in Exchange Online using Exchange Web Services (_EWS_).
+The Category List Manager allows you to connect to a source mailbox which is either hosted on an on-premises Exchange Server or in Exchange Online using Exchange Web Services (_EWS_).
 You can use AutoDiscover or a static Url to connect to the Exchange Server.

 By default the solution uses the credentials of the user executing the program.
 These credentials are referred to as _default credentials_.
 You can use the _Settings_ form to set dedicated credentials of an user with appropriate access rights to the mailbox(es).